osalvador/ReplicaDB/.ai/interfaces/jobs-api.md

     resource: replicadb-server/src/main/java/org/replicadb/server/job/api/JobDefinitionRequest.java
   - id: tests
     resource: replicadb-server/src/test/java/org/replicadb/server/job/api/JobDefinitionControllerTest.java
+  - id: deletion-migration
+    resource: replicadb-server/src/main/resources/db/migration/V21__cascade_job_dependent_state_on_definition_delete.sql
-generated: { by: itx-init/2.1, at: "2026-08-20T11:00:36Z" }
+generated: { by: itx-init/2.1, at: "2026-09-04T05:47:18Z" }
 status: stable
 ---

 Base path: `/api/v1`.

-Job definition operations are `POST /jobs`, `GET /jobs`, `GET /jobs/{id}`, and `PUT /jobs/{id}`.
+Job definition operations are `POST /jobs`, `GET /jobs`, `GET /jobs/{id}`, `PUT /jobs/{id}`, and `DELETE /jobs/{id}`.
 List responses are paginated and filtered by visible job IDs for non-admin users.
 Create/update request DTOs validate at the HTTP boundary and map through immutable domain records.
 Retry-policy request fields are optional for backward compatibility; responses return resolved `maxAttempts`, `retryBackoffSeconds`, and `automaticRetryEnabled`.
 Mode text is lower-case at the REST boundary even though the Java enum constants are upper-case.

+`DELETE /jobs/{id}` is restricted to `ADMIN`, returns `204` after physically removing the job-owned definition, runs, run logs, idempotency records, schedule, and permissions, and preserves independent audit events.
+It returns `404` for an unknown definition and `409` when a `PENDING`, `RUNNING`, or `CANCEL_REQUESTED` run exists.
+Physical deletion is irreversible through the application API; recovery requires the PostgreSQL backup/restore process.

 The mapper preserves existing source and sink passwords when an edit leaves those fields blank, and preserves an existing retry policy when the mode and omitted fields permit it.
 Complete-mode responses retain a computed destructive warning, including when automatic retry is explicitly enabled.